oziasmoyo/oziasmoyo/README.md

-- 👋 Hi, I’m @oziasmoyo
+- 👋 Hi, I’m @oziasmoyo.
+Full name Ozias Moyo
 - 👀 I’m interested in java coding as well as python
-- 🌱 I’m a novice in java programming and very green in github
+- 🌱 I’m looking for a junior situation in python or java
-- 💞️ I’m looking to collaborate on basic java or python projects
 - 📫 I'm reachable via email at oziasmoyo@yahoo.com
+- I have a small ongoing project called Instant Ads.
+Its repository can be viewed upon request

 <!---
 oziasmoyo/oziasmoyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.